npci/falcon/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ### License
-Hyperledger Fabric Deployment Helper for Kubernetes source code files are made available under the GNU General Public License, Version 3.0 (GPL-3.0), located in the LICENSE file.
+Falcon source code files are made available under the GNU General Public License, Version 3.0 (GPL-3.0), located in the LICENSE file.